Zac8668/Sandbox-SandFallingGame-py/README.md

 ![image](https://cdn.discordapp.com/attachments/795094889351217172/808968032998260766/unknown.png)

-For now it includes 3 blocks, sand, water and rocks, it is quite heavy when you got a lot of blocks(500 or more), but I will work on an way to otimize it.
+For now it includes 3 blocks, sand, water and rock.

 # How to run
 Download the last release, run the exe and have fun!